qBioTurin/SIR/ReadME.md

 *InfectionFunction*.

-Finally, the process can be derived be the *model.generation()* function as follow.
+Finally, the process can be derived by the *model.generation()* function as follow.